maxchang3/io-runner/README.md

 ### `io-runner.launchInterpreter`

-(For interpreted languages) Map the type of launch configuration (`type`) to the interpreter, for example:
+Map the type of launch configuration to the interpreter for interpreted languages, for example:

 ```jsonc
 "io-runner.launchInterpreter": {